the1lab/1lab/src/1Lab/intro.lagda.md

 A very common application of the dependent sum type is describing types equipped with some _structure_.
-Let's see an example, now turning to Agda so that we may see how the dependent sum is notated in the formalisation.
+Let's see an example, now turning to Mikan so that we may see how the dependent sum is notated in the formalisation.
 We define a _pointed magma structure_ on a type to be a point of that type, and a binary function on that type.
 If we let the type _vary_, then we get a type family of pointed magma structures: